apinanyogaratnam/cachier-service/README.md

 TODO: cron job to delete expired cache?
 TODO: support queries with keys with quotes
-TODO: raise errors everywhere in package where applicable, ex. if key is NoneType -->
+TODO: raise errors everywhere in package where applicable, ex. if key is NoneType
+TODO: create a context manager for the sqlite database connection -->

 <!-- ## Table of Contents